cf-toolsuite/tanzu-genai-showcase/py-django-crewai/docs/DEVELOPMENT.md

 # Developer Guide

-This document provides guidelines and information for developers working on or contributing to the Movie Booking Chatbot application.
+This document provides guidelines and information for developers working on or contributing to the Movie Chatbot application.

 ## Table of Contents